From formulas to cirquents in computability logic

 While $(\mlc,\add)$-cirquents allow us to fully capture effective IF logic, they, at the same time, are significantly more expressive than the latter is, even if --- or, especially if --- we limit ourselves to finite cirquents, and correspondingly limit IF formulas to propositional ones.
 As mentioned earlier, IF logic has no smooth approach at the purely propositional level, and is forced to severely limit the forms of (meaningful) propositional-level formulas as, for instance, done in \cite{SandPiet01}.
 In particular, it encounters serious difficulties in allowing independence from conjunctions or disjunctions (rather than quantifiers).
 These problems are automatically neutralized under our approach.
 We do not introduce any restrictions whatsoever on the forms of cirquents or allowable clusterings in them; yet, all such expressions are semantically meaningful.

-Of course, a penalty for the higher expressive power of cirquents is the awkwardness associated with the necessity to draw cirquents instead of writing formulas.
+Of course, a penalty for the higher expressive power of cirquents is the awkwardness associated with the necessity to draw graphs instead of writing formulas.
 But, again, various syntactic shortcuts can be introduced to make life easier, with recurrence operators, quantifiers or the slash notation being among such shortcuts.
 It should also be remembered that drawing cirquents may be some annoyance for humans (when writing papers) but not for computers (when using logic in their work); the latter, in fact, would {\em much} prefer cirquents, as they are exponentially more efficient means of expression than formulas are.